akshay-nm/Automated-Toll-Payments/README.md

           # Phone
                     getting notified for payment.

- # Payment Link
+ # Payment Link Requirements
+          - Time of Passage of vehicle.
+          - License Number on the vehicle.
+          - User name.
-          - Time, License Number, User name, location of toll usage.
+          - location of toll usage.